Byteron/RelEcs/README.md

         cleanupSystems.Add(new DespawnSystem());
     }

-    // This is called once after the Node has been added to the SceneTree. public override void _Ready()
+    // Called every time the node is added to the scene. public override void _Ready()
     {
         // Run the init systems.
         initSystems.Run(world);
     }

-    // This is called once every frame. public override void _Process(float delta)
+    // Called every frame.
+Delta is time since the last frame. public override void _Process(float delta)
     {
         // Run the run systems.